matwilso/generative_models/README.md

 - Flows
 - Diffusion model
 - EBM

-// TODO: more explanations of the algorithms
+// TODO: more explanations of the algorithms <br>
-// TODO: add class condition
+// TODO: add class condition <br>
-// TODO: try interpolation
+// TODO: try interpolation <br>
-// TODO: visualizations.
+// TODO: visualizations. <br>
-// TODO: bits/dim for autoreg methods.
+// TODO: bits/dim for autoreg methods.  <br>
-// TODO: FID or something for comparing sample qualities head to head.
+// TODO: FID or something for comparing sample qualities head to head. <br>
-// TODO: head-to-head training times and such, both generally and specifically for autoregs, which have a very similar structure.
+// TODO: head-to-head training times and such, both generally and specifically for autoregs, which have a very similar structure. <br>
-// TODO: tests.
+// TODO: tests. <br>